defifuture/erc20-batched-meta-transactions/README.md

 The relayers don't have to fear that someone would steal their respective pending transactions, due to the front-running protection (see above).

-If relayers see meta transactions from a certain sender address that have the same nonce and are supposed to be relayed to the same token smart contract, they can decide that only the first registered meta tx goes through and others are dropped (or in case meta txs were registered at the same time, the remaining meta tx could be randomly picked).
+If relayers see meta transactions from a certain sender address that have the same nonce and are supposed to be relayed to the same token smart contract, they can decide that only the first registered meta tx goes through and others are dropped (or in case meta transactions were registered at the same time, the remaining meta tx could be randomly picked).

 At a minimum, relayers need to share this meta tx data (in order to detect meta tx collision):